trueheart78/trueheart78.com/resume.md

 * Pull Request: [GitHub][kitty-pr]
 * Commit: [GitHub][kitty-commit]

-### :zap: Turbolinks

-Discovered an IE8-related bug in Turbolinks and submitted a PR to the project.
-It was merged later that same day.

-* Pull request: [GitHub][turbolinks-pr]

 ### :traffic_light: Stoplight Admin

 Found two bugs in the project related to a previous user's PR.
 One related to support for the Redis